svn2github/ehcache/trunk/unlockedreadsview/src/assemble/README.txt

-README For ehcache-decorators
+README For ehcache-unlockedreadsview
 =========================================

-Ehcache core at least version 1.7.1, together with Java 5 is required.
+Ehcache core at least version 2.1.0, together with Java 5 is required.